srackham/drake/README.md

 Execute named tasks along with their prerequisite tasks (direct and indirect).
 If no `names` are specified then the command-line tasks are run.
-If no command-line tasks were specified the default task (set in `env("--default-task")`) is run.
+If no command-line tasks were specified the default task is run (specified by setting the `env` API `"--default-task"` value).

 Task execution is ordered such that prerequisite tasks are executed prior to their parent task.
 The same task is never run twice.